SherifEldeeb/go-canarytools/cmd/ChirpForwarder/docs/_Footer.md

-Made with 💚 by $someone
+Made with 💚 by thinkst